 7. The German Flag Contains only Three Colors

 The German flag consists of three equal horizontal color bands representing the country’s national colors.
 The first band (top) is black, the second band is red, and the third band (bottom) is gold.

 The flag’s proportions are set at 1:2.
 In terms of protocol, when flying or on display, these bands should be arranged in reverse order to distinguish them from their ersatz use as an adornment on vehicles.

 The German flag has been used since 1848, when it was established by law that only this design would be allowed to represent Germany.
-Originally there were no rules for how many color fields were required but since 1998 a legal specification defines each field must be at least 150cm x 150cm in size.
+Originally there were no rules for how many color fields were required, but since 1998 a legal specification defines each field must be at least 150cm x 150cm in size.

 The colors black, red, and gold were chosen to represent the German people because they didn’t have any personal value or historical connection to a certain ruler.
 The Germans in 1848 wanted a new start as a nation on their own sovereignty without connections to other countries.